sebnitu/vrembem/packages/modal/README.md

 # Modal

-A component for changing the mode of a page to complete a critical task.
-This is usually used alongside the dialog component to create modal dialogs.
+A component for rendering modal dialog boxes.
+Modal dialog boxes block interaction with other UI elements, making the rest of the page inert.

 [Documentation](https://vrembem.com/packages/modal)